- Knowledge Base

 }

-05 Execute run-instances command (OSX/Linux/UNIX) to launch a new Amazon EC2 instance from the AMI created at the previous steps.
-Use the information returned at step no. 2 for the instance configuration parameters.
-Include the --no-associate-public-ip-address parameter in the command request to prevent assigning a public IPv4 address to the new EC2 instance:
+05 Perform run-instances command (OSX/Linux/UNIX) to launch a new Amazon EC2 instance from the AMI created in the previous steps.
+Use the information returned in step no. 2 to configure your new EC2 instance.
+Include the --no-associate-public-ip-address parameter in the command request to prevent assigning a public IPv4 address to your new EC2 instance:

 aws ec2 run-instances